ashishpcmu/dataviz-portfolio/final-project-part-three.md

 ### Use of Setup, Conflict and Resolution narrative structure

 I changed the narrative structure to Setup, Conflict and Resolution framework to make it more engaging.
 I introduced the increasing investment in AI and the training data behind these models to setup a positive picture of AI.
 Then I showed a conflict where millions of workers around the world involved in this are exploited by big tech companies.
-The final resolution is showing evidence of ethical violations and lawsuits using data to convince the audience to call for action by signing the pledge.
+The final resolution is showing evidence of ethical violations and increasing lawsuits using data visualizations to convince the audience to call for action by signing the pledge.

 ### Streamlined Data Visualizations using multiple chart types with uniform color palette

 I used multiple chart types, like line charts, bar graphs, maps, pie chart and area graphs to show the insights from data analysis.
-Since the theme was dark and negative, I maintained a uniform red to orange color palette scheme throughout the charts for consistency.
+Since the theme was dark and negative, I maintained a uniform red to orange color scheme throughout the charts for consistency.

 ### Changed Call to action